sensu/sensu-docs/content/sensu-go/5.11/installation/install-sensu.md

 hostname or IP address where the Sensu backend is running.

 To log in, enter your Sensu user credentials, or use Sensu's default admin credentials (username: `admin` and password: `P@ssw0rd!`).
-For now, you should see a blank slate: no incidents or entities.
 Select the ☰ icon to explore the web UI.

 ##### 4. Make a request to the health API